Have you ever wondered what it is that makes learning to read difficult for some children? I mean really sat down and had a good hard think about it?

 I know I have.

-As I write, I think back to the days my son spent at school struggling in the classroom, unable to learn and the valuable time lost in his education.
+As I write, I think back to the days my child spent at school struggling in the classroom, unable to learn and the valuable time lost in education.
 The moments of pure frustration of his situation and the way it made him feel.
 The impact that learning difficulties had on him and the rest of the family – could it have all be prevented?.

 At that time, it was not something I had answers for.